tpvasconcelos/ridgeplot/.github/SUPPORT.md

 # Support

-Thank you for using ridgeplot! 🚀
+Thank you for your interest in ridgeplot! 🚀

 I hope you can find the help you need in the following resources: